Okba28/Item-InventorySystem-Unity3D/README.md

 (You'll need to attach the Inventory script to the Player, and create an InventoryUI Textand a MessagePrompt UI text.
 Drag your InventoryUI text into the InventoryUI public variable of your Inventory script (should be in your Player if you attached Inventory class to it).)

+This was made to improve my Zombie Runner game.
+Zombie Runner is one of the many projects of Learn to Code by Making Games, an amazing GameDev course on Unity and C#.